Insomnia there is help available

 Pharmaceutical Sleep Aids

-CBD oil is a safe alternative to standard sleep aids, such as pharmaceutical prescriptions and over the counter options.
+CBD oil for insomnia is a safe alternative to standard sleep aids, such as pharmaceutical prescriptions and over the counter options.
 These drugs have many side effects and nearly all of them create a feeling of being drugged or sedated.

 Just a few common side effects of pharmaceutical sleep aids include: